-I was so surprised and happy to receive a gracious email from Karen as I do know many adoptees who get stuck on doing genealogy when they open their adoptions and have a name or family story that says there is INDIAN BLOOD.
+2013: I was so surprised and happy to receive a gracious email from Karen to help out adoptees.
+I know many adoptees who get stuck on doing genealogy when they open their adoptions and have a name or family story that says there is INDIAN BLOOD.
 Once you have a name, you have to connect a parent or grandparent to a tribal roll.
 This has been a real problem for many adoptees.

 The following interview is with Karen Vigneault-MLIS.
 She is an academic research librarian, genealogist and historical researcher.
 Karen is a member of the Iipay Nation of Santa Ysabel.

 She offered to help adoptees do family genealogy to be enrolled with their tribal nations.
 This offers hope for many of us!
 But remember that adoptees must do all the necessary steps to get their adoption records.
 She explains why this is so very important.

 Karen, you have helped a few Native adoptees find their way back home.
 Can you share an example?

 Above is the link to pics and small article showing all that were involved in Patrick's aka Quinton's (his real name) story.
 It was interesting because in his case his mom was adopted as well.. but she had passed.. so we had to get both cases opened.
 By opening his mothers we found more info on grandmothers last name.
 They spelled it wrong, which meant I had to try and decipher what it possibly matched on Aleutian records.
 I also called Alaska and spoke to people from villages in the area asking if they ever heard the name I thought it was..
 In the end we found the enrollment documents on the tribal website..
 Patrick filled them out, sent out the adoption records as well.. and ultimately was enrolled..

 Opening records seems to be the biggest roadblock for many adoptees.
 How have you opened or accessed records?